Pratai-Co/EtherReality/README.md

-# How fucking dare you
+# Nothing to read here